Serving New York City, New Jersey, Philadelphia, Los Angeles & Miami

 Pennsylvania also follows the “hostile work environment” theory of harassment.
 When unwelcome sexual advances, requests for sexual favors or other verbal or physical conduct of a sexual nature creates an atmosphere which unreasonably interferes with an individual’s work performance or an employer creates an intimidating, hostile or offensive work environment, the employer is considered to have created a hostile work environment within the meaning of Pennsylvania law.
 If you believe you have been the victim of sexual harassment in Pennsylvania contact the Philadelphia Sexual Harassment Attorneys at the Derek Smith Law Group.

 Our experienced sexual harassment attorneys at the Derek Smith Law Group, PLLC, have spent years working with the Pennsylvania Code to protect the rights of each of our clients.
-We work tirelessly under Federal laws, as well as, the laws of New York, New Jersey, and Pennsylvania to ensure that our clients get the representation they need.
+We work tirelessly under Federal laws, as well as, the laws of New York, New Jersey, Pennsylvania, California and Florida to ensure that our clients get the representation they need.
 Whether it is quid pro quo harassment or the creation of a hostile work environment, our discrimination attorneys work hard to protect the rights of every client and ensure they get the representation they deserve.
 If you feel like you have been sexually harassed at work, please give us a call toll-free, at 800-807-2209 for a free consultation about your possible claim.

 Different Types of Sexual Harassment Cases We Handle:

 - Unwelcome Request For Sex

 - Sexual Bribery

 - Workplace Sexual Coercion